Home > About the Digital Library Federation

 We do this through our support for groups, large and small, who use DLF as a framework for action — from DLF interest groups in topics like digital library assessment, pedagogy, and project management; to our hosting of the National Digital Stewardship Alliance and all of its programs, our own DLF eResearch Network, and the Code4Lib listserv and conference; to our sponsorship and support for an ever-changing array conferences and events; and our fostering of digital library communities of practice, as among liberal arts colleges and museum libraries in our membership.

 DLF promotes work on the following:

-The DLF Forum is convened annually and includes digital library practitioners from member institutions and the broader community.
-The Forum serves as a meeting place, marketplace, and congress.
-As a meeting place it provides an opportunity for the DLF Advisory Committee, working groups, and community members to conduct their business and present their work.
+DLF programs stretch year-round, but we are perhaps best known for our signature event, the annual DLF Forum.
+Our DLF Forum includes digital library practitioners from member institutions and the broader community, for whom it serves as a meeting place, marketplace, and congress.
+As a meeting place, the DLF Forum provides an opportunity for our Advisory Committee, working groups, and community members to conduct their business and present their work.
 As a marketplace, the Forum provides an opportunity for community members to share experiences and practices with one another and support a broader level of information sharing among professional staff.
 As a congress, the Forum provides an opportunity for the DLF to continually review and assess its programs and its progress with input from the community at large.

 The Digital Library Federation is a network of member institutions and a robust community of practice — advancing research, learning, social justice, & the public good through the creative design and wise application of digital library technologies

 Subscribe to the DLF-Announce listserv for all the latest news from staff and the community.

 Unless otherwise indicated, content on this site is available for re-use under CC BY-SA 4.0 License